hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 ```

 Notice that I have two volume groups.
 Just as in the examples above, VolGroupSSD contains the OS install on my SSD.
 VolGroupBackupDisk is the backup volume on my external hard disk.
 The above makes a `lvolroot-snap` and `lvolhome-snap` on the backup hard disk volume group, and uses them to copy over to backup volumes on that disk, then it removes the snapshots and unextends the hard disk from the SSD storage.

+From then on, I add a `-s` flag to only copy new changes to the backup LVM volume with `rsync --delete -aAXv`.
+This runs a lot faster than doing a complete `dd`.

 One final thing to consider is how to restore the bootloader.
 It is possible to backup it up to a file and restore it later: